-The Specialist in Education (EdS) in Curriculum Design and Instruction program is designed to prepare experienced teachers and administrators for curriculum leadership.
+PROGRAM is designed to prepare experienced teachers and administrators for curriculum leadership.
 Students in the program examine current curricular theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and instructional style.
 They explore social issues affecting students and expand their awareness of and respect for the unique development of each student.
 During their course work, they consider effective collaboration with and accountability to students, parents, colleagues, and the community.
 By re-examining the development of values and professional ethics, students gain greater intellectual and ethical insights.

-The Specialist in Education (EdS) in Superintendent Licensure is designed to prepare experienced administrators for school superintendent positions.
+THE SPECIALIST IN EDUCATION (EDS) IN SUPERINTENDENT LICENSURE is designed to prepare experienced administrators for school superintendent positions.
 Students in the program examine current leadership theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and leadership style.
-Students research current issues effecting the role and responsibility of the superintendent.
+Students research current issues affecting the role and responsibility of the superintendent.
 During their coursework, they consider effective collaboration with key stakeholders that work directly with school districts including students, parents, staff members, community members, media, and government leaders.
 By examining individual values and professional ethics, students gain the required knowledge to be an effective superintendent.